As we leave behind the Hooley family Adeline introduces us to a very renowned Old Ilkestonian.

 Tommy won this case by the way!

-And in yet another case — at Ilkeston Petty Sessions in March 1886 — when Tommy faced a claim for unpaid wages from Thomas Barker, his former servant, Sarah Ann was referred to as ‘Mrs Attenborough, who struck (Thomas) with her sweeping brush, and told him to go away as quickly as possible’ (or words to that effect!!)
-And another case dismissed in Tommy’s favour.
+And in yet another case — at Ilkeston Petty Sessions in March 1886 — when Tommy faced a claim for unpaid wages from Thomas Barker, his former servant, Sarah Ann was referred to as ‘Mrs Attenborough, who struck (Thomas Barker) with her sweeping brush, and told him to go away as quickly as possible’ (or words to that effect!!)
+And yet another case was thus dismissed in Tommy’s favour.

 The three Attenboroughs – Tommy, Sarah Ann and daughter Ada Annie — lived together until Sarah Ann died, aged 52, in April 1903 at 246 Nottingham Road.